MartinP7r/blog/_drafts/streamlining-my-markdown-notes.md

 I wanted to automate more of this process.
 And what better way to procrastinate on my actual projects than writing a shell application from scratch that does all that for me.
 Ideally I'd just type something like `make daybook` and it generates the new files and folders, moves ToDos if necessary and opens the new daybook file.

-Just like in my general Swift Commandline Tool article [LINK], we're going to use an executable swift package.
+Just like in my general Swift Command-Line Tool article [LINK], we're going to use an executable swift package.

 ```terminal
 swift package init --type executable